hany-vn/zed-neo-theme-v2/README.md

 You can customize the theme further by editing the JSON theme file:

-- Open the Command Palette and select `Preferences: Open Theme Folder`
+- Open the Command Palette and select `Open Theme Folder`
 - Open the `Ultimate Dark Neo.json` file
 - Make any desired changes to the colors
 - Save the file and reload Zed for the changes to take effect